 Pumping Gives Mom Time to Recover

 First-time moms need some time to recover and adjust to their new status.
-Plus, mothers giving birth to their second or third child should be allowed to find some steady ground to care for all her kids.
+Plus, moms giving birth to their second or third child should be allowed to find some steady ground to care for all her kids.

 All these thoughts combined with a busy breastfeeding schedule could lead to stress or even depression.
 Therefore, pumping can take some burden off a mother’s back, giving her the chance to figure everything else out.

-Adds Donor Milk to the Equation
+Adds Donor Breast Milk to the Equation

 Sometimes, a mother might be unable to provide breast milk for her infant.
 Yet, the parents may not want to use the baby formula either because of financial, health or personal reasons.

-In this case, caregivers have the option of using donor milk, which is another benefit that pumping can give you.
+In this case, caregivers have the option of using donor breast milk, which is another benefit that pumping can give you.
 This way, the infant will still get natural, nutrient-filled milk without facing the endless issues of the formula.

-Likewise, a mother with a good supply might like to consider donating her extra breastmilk to help another family who is unable to breastfeed.
+Likewise, a mother with a good supply might like to consider donating her extra breast milk to help another family who is unable to breastfeed.

 Downsides to Breastfeeding